overte-org/overte-docs-sphinx/source/explore/personalize/add-wearables.rst

 Once you know the URL for your wearable's FBX/GLB/glTF/OBJ file, then put it on your avatar:

-1. In Interface, pull up your tablet or HUD and click on **Avatar**.
+1. In Overte Interface, pull up your tablet or HUD and click on **Avatar**.
 2. In the **Avatar** window, click the hat icon next to 'Wearables'.

     .. image:: _images/add-wearable.png